 This is a jacket that can handle sloppy winter weather.
 From light rain and wind to snow, you'll be covered.
 The only limiting factor that we found was that it's not super warm when temperatures drop well below freezing.
 If you need the warmest of warm, check out our Best Buy on a budget award winner, the Marmot Montreaux.
 It's loaded with plush down and kept us warm when temperatures dropped below freezing.

 The Shelburne is the most expensive jacket we tested.
-For $950 you are getting a highly durable jacket, loaded with features, and a classic winter parka look.
+For $995 you are getting a highly durable jacket, loaded with features, and a classic winter parka look.
 For the right person, the price tag may be worth it, especially considering this jacket will last you many winters to come.
 Despite reviews saying the quality is not worth it, we found that was simply not the case.
 As expensive as Canada Goose may be, you will get your money's worth for seasons to come.
-The North Face Arctic II is a durable and warm jacket that's less than half the price.
+The Eddie Bauer Women's Sun Valley Down Jacket isn't as durable and warm, but it doesn't fall far behind, and it's less than half the price.
 The quality isn't as good as the Shelburne, but the lower price sure is nice.

 The Canada Goose Shelburne Parka is solid jacket at a steep price.
 If you are looking for a jacket with longevity, then this is the one for you, as paying the extra money will allow you to own this jacket for many seasons to come.
 There wasn't a lot of down insulation in the Shelburne and think that the rating of 15F / -5F was a bit on the low side, as we felt cold when temperatures dropped below 32F.
 We'd also recommend checking out a higher TEI rating if you live somewhere that's bitter cold.